 This sweet and complex whisky is named Nectar d’Or, or “golden nectar,” for a reason: It’s aged in ex-bourbon casks for 10 years before it’s finished in Sauternes dessert wine casks.
 Because there’s so much sugar present in the Sauternes wine-making process, these sweet notes eventually make their way into the whisky to create a sweet, luscious scotch that’s difficult to turn down.
 On the nose, you’ll experience lime and orange rind with traces of coconut and nutmeg.
 The warm palate brings notes of ginger, nutmeg, lemon meringue and honey with a long white chocolate finish.

 Glenfiddich malt master Brian Kinsman ages this whisky for 14 years in ex-bourbon casks, but what comes next is especially unique.
 The copper liquid is then finished in new charred American oak barrels from The Kelvin Cooperage in Louisville, Kentucky, to impart a vibrant flavor that both scotch purists and bourbon enthusiasts will love.
 Vanilla, baked apple and cinnamon on the nose give way to flavors of creamy toffee, woody spices and toasted oak.
 A long, lingering sweetness mellows the whisky’s smoke for an extra smooth finish.

-There’s a rum for every whiskey drinker, and this single malt scotch proves the two can walk hand-in-hand.
+, and this single malt scotch proves the two can walk hand-in-hand.
 The Balvenie Caribbean Cask is first matured for 14 years in traditional barrels before it’s finished in casks that previously held malt master David C. Stewart’s own blend of West Indian rums.
 Balvenie fans will recognize the scotch’s smooth honeyed character with creamy toffee and fresh fruit on the nose.
 The taste is round and warm with flavors of vanilla and sweet oak that linger softly on the palate.